dfinnis/SnowCrash/level03/Ressources/README.md

 # Level 03

 ## Vulnerability
+Privilege escalation, exploit SUID program by using environment variables

 ## Context
-In our home directory, we find a binary.
+In our home directory, we find a binary ```level03```

 ## Solution
 ```